Frequently asked questions

 You will start paying the money back 7 days after you receive your loan.
 You will be given a payment card where all your repayments are recorded so you always know where you are with your Morses Club account.

-If you need to miss a payment you should try and let your Agent know in advance.
+If you need to miss a payment you should try and let your agent know in advance.
 You are able to make one-off repayments to bring your account up-to-date.
-If you frequently miss repayments someone from your local branch will be in touch to work with you towards an alternative payment plan which works for you.
+If you frequently miss repayments someone from your local branch would be in touch to work with you towards an alternative payment plan that works for you.

 At Morses Club, we put our customers first.
 We offer small repayments which are collected from your home at a time to suit you.
-You will have your own Agent who will be there to answer your questions and help you with any future credit you may need.
-We are flexible and will deal with each of our customer on an individual basis.
+You will have your own agent who will be there to answer any questions and help you with any future credit you may need.
+We are flexible and will deal with each of our customers on an individual basis.

 This is an example of one of our loans and the costs involved -

 - £200 loan repayable over 33 weeks at £10 per week,

 - Representative 433.5% APR